openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 # Supported Public Key Algorithms

-This section specifies the composite ML-KEM + ECC and ML-DSA + ECC schemes as well as the standalone SLH-DSA signature scheme.
-The composite schemes are fully specified via their algorithm ID.
-The SLH-DSA signature schemes are fully specified by their algorithm ID and an additional parameter ID.
+This section specifies the composite ML-KEM + ECC and ML-DSA + ECC schemes as well as the standalone SLH-DSA-SHAKE signature scheme.
+All of these schemes are fully specified via their algorithm ID, i.e., they are not parametrized.

 ## Algorithm Specifications